ThermoMan/Get-Kroger-Grocery-List/README.md

 ![image](https://user-images.githubusercontent.com/1949042/110583400-42440000-8133-11eb-939c-ffdab40db8c5.png)

+The extended price does not always match the unit price because it contains discounts and coupons which are not shown in the CSV file.
+This shopping trip was in Texas where food has no tax anbd includes no non-food items so I don't have an example of that kind of data either.

 On the list of #to do# is to split the QTY column up into a QTY and PRICE<br>
 For intance "2 x $3.19/each" =>  QTY = 2, UNITS = "count", PRICE = $3.19